 The filmmakers had trouble filling the FieldHouse with extras for the final game, and needed to move people around when shooting different angles.
 Extras were given 1950's hairstyles and their clothing was checked for anachronisms.

-Jerry Goldsmith's score is well known for it's "Americana" essence, but the music itself was ironically performed the Hungarian State Opera orchestra in Budapest.
-American orchestral unions were reportedly upset with Goldsmith for choosing a foreign orchestra to use for a lower budget film.
-This is understandable due to the Hungarian orchestra's occasional performance flubs heard throughout the score.
-Nonetheless, Goldsmith used this orchestra (as well as the Hungarian State symphony orchestra) on most of his other late 80s scores.
+Jerry Goldsmith's score is well known for its "Americana" essence, but the music was performed by the Hungarian State Opera orchestra in Budapest.
+American orchestral unions were reportedly upset with Goldsmith for choosing a foreign orchestra for a lower budget film.